How to Use The Olympus Trip 35: A Complete Guide

 Popular film brands include Kodak, Fujifilm, and Ilford.
 This post I wrote might be useful: Buying 35mm Film - A Complete Guide

-Step 2: Set the film speed and set the camera to manual for film loading
+Step 2: Set the film speed

 Set the appropriate ASA/ISO speed for your film using the dial located on the front of the camera, near the lens.